Cloth Napkins 101: Best Fabrics, Sizes, and All You Need to Know

 If you're eco-conscious, note that polyester is bad for the environment, so you may want to steer clear.
 Plus, polyester isn't as absorbent as cotton and linen.

-If you're concerned about the environmental impact of cheap conventional cotton, opt for napkins made of 100% organic cotton like these ones.
-Organic cotton napkins have the least environmental impact of all napkin types.
+If you're concerned about the environmental impact of cheap conventional cotton, opt for napkins made of 100% organic cotton.
+Organic cotton has the least environmental impact of all fabrics.

 Where should you place cloth napkins?